 The second virtual consolidation project is the introduction of call-taking equipment that can be shared by multiple PSAPs.
 This is referred to as "shared services."
 The vendor selected for this project is Zetron.
-The primary piece of equipment for PSAPs to share is the call processing equipment (CPE)-the main 911 system involved in call delivery.
+The primary piece of equipment for PSAPs to share is the call processing equipment (CPE)- the main 911 system involved in call delivery.
 However, PSAPs can also opt into the sharing of logging recorders, mapping, computer-aided dispatch, and emergency medical dispatch.
 The above are components of a PSAP that formerly needed to be physically housed in each PSAP at a great cost to the State and/or PSAP.
 However, through technological advances, the entire state can share this equipment and achieve cost savings.

 This initiative has seen significant growth and participation during the last year.
-As of last year's report, there were 57 PSAPs actively using the shared services or in the queue for turn up.
-There are currently 65 PSAPs using the shared services with an additional eight that have signed up and are awaiting their go-live (Attachment 3).
+As of last year's report, there were 65 PSAPs actively using the shared services or in the queue for turn up.
+There are currently 76 PSAPs using the shared services.
+An additional PSAP has signed up and is awaiting their go-live (Attachment 2).